 Managing General Partner

-In 2013, ESPN the Magazine rated the D-backs as the No. 1 team in all of Major League Baseball in its Ultimate Standings, which gauges success both on and off the field and Ranking Arizona recently named the team the No. 1 place to work in the state among small companies.
+In 2013, ESPN the Magazine rated the D-backs as the No. 1 team in all of Major League Baseball in its Ultimate Standings, which gauges success both on and off the field and Ranking Arizona has named the team the No. 1 place to work in the state among small companies.

-While the D-backs are his primary business focus, Kendrick has also helped to change the face of downtown Phoenix, as he is a principal in the development of CityScape, Arizona's largest commercial/retail real estate development just steps from Chase Field.
+While the D-backs are his primary business focus, Kendrick has also helped to change the face of downtown Phoenix, as he is a principal in the development of CityScape, Arizona's largest commercial/retail real estate development just footsteps from Chase Field.

 After receiving a Bachelor of Science in Business Administration from West Virginia University in 1965, Kendrick started his career with IBM.
 Three years later, he founded Datatel, Inc., which has become the worldwide leader in the development of computer software for the management of infrastructure technology for colleges, universities and foundations.
 In 2011, Datatel acquired SunGard Higher Education for $1.75 billion.
 The combined companies were renamed Ellucian and were sold in 2015 for $3.5 billion to TPG Capital.

-Kendrick served as President of a Texas-based financial services technology company for four years in the 1980s.
+Kendrick also served as President of a Texas-based financial services technology company for four years in the 1980s.
 In 1989, Kendrick became the principal investor in Woodforest National Bank in The Woodlands, Texas, which now is one of the nation's largest primarily employee-owned banks.
 Woodforest National Bank, a $5.5-billion entity with 5,000 employees, is a subsidiary of Woodforest Financial Group, which was founded by Kendrick and also includes Merchants' Choice Credit Card Services and Par Real Estate.

 Kendrick also owns Bumble Bee Ranch, which is devoted to providing western lifestyle experiences to children's charities throughout Arizona in addition to the Ironbridge Golf Club in Glenwood Springs, Colo.

 He is very active in many philanthropic endeavors, beginning with his role as Chairman of the Arizona Diamondbacks Foundation.
-The D-backs organization, combined with its Foundation, has surpassed the $55-million mark in combined charitable giving since its inception, including more than $29 million in the last seven years.
+The D-backs organization, combined with its Foundation, has surpassed the $60-million mark in combined charitable giving since its inception, including more than $35 million in the last seven years.
 In 2011, Kendrick received the Ellis Island Medal of Honor from the National Ethnic Coalition (NECO).
 He and his wife, Randy, were previously named the Living and Giving Honorees for the Desert Southwest Chapter of the Juvenile Diabetes Research Foundation.
 Kendrick also received the Visionary Award from the Foundation for Blind Children, Spirit of the Children Award from Childhelp USA, Today's Kids/Tomorrow's Stars honoree of the Boys & Girls Clubs of Metropolitan Phoenix, River Conservator of the Year by the Roaring Fork Conservancy and was named Man of the Year by the March of Dimes.
 He also serves on boards for various charities including the Barrow Neurological Institute, Brophy College Prep, the Phoenix Art Museum, The Buddy Program, Childhelp USA, UMOM New Day Centers, Challenger Center for Space Science Education, TGen Foundation, Cleveland Clinic Foundation, Roaring Fork Conservancy, Phoenix Children's Hospital, Arizona Heart Foundation and is Founding Chairman of the Datatel Scholars Foundation.

-As a prostate cancer survivor, Kendrick has made significant contributions over the years to fund research in that field, and in 2013, the Cleveland Clinic created The Kendrick Family Chair for Prostate Cancer Research.
+As a prostate cancer survivor, Kendrick has made significant contributions over the years to fund research in that field and in 2013, the Cleveland Clinic created The Kendrick Family Chair for Prostate Cancer Research.

-Among other endowments funded by Kendrick are Project Excellence, an educational program for inner-city youth at Phoenix Country Day School (PCDS) whose mission is to enrich, engage and empower first-generation students (the first in their families to prepare for higher education) from local public schools and the Loyola Academy, which provides education to sixth, seventh and eighth graders at Brophy College Prep who demonstrate academic promise but have had limited educational opportunities.
+Among the other endowments funded by Kendrick are Project Excellence, an educational program for inner-city youth at Phoenix Country Day School (PCDS) whose mission is to enrich, engage and empower first-generation students (the first in their families to prepare for higher education) from local public schools and the Loyola Academy, which provides education to sixth, seventh and eighth graders at Brophy College Prep who demonstrate academic promise but have had limited educational opportunities.
 In addition, Kendrick has supported the Tuzos Soccer Club since 2009 to underwrite the team's expenses with costs for registration, field-use fees, uniforms and equipment.
-The club allows players from low-income families the opportunity to play in high-level tournaments, where players can be seen by college and soccer coaches and have the chance to receive scholarships.
+The Club allows players from low-income families the opportunity to play in high-level tournaments, where players can be seen by college and soccer coaches and have the opportunity to receive scholarships.

 An avid baseball card collector his entire life, Kendrick owns the famed 1909 T206 Honus Wagner card that was once owned by hockey great Wayne Gretzky.
 The Wagner card and 34 other iconic and rare baseball cards in Kendrick's collection, titled "The D-backs Collection," were previously displayed at the National Baseball Hall of Fame and Museum in Cooperstown, N.Y., and at the Phoenix Art Museum.
 He was selected for membership in the Professional Sports Authenticator (PSA) Hall of Fame in 2017.

-A native of Princeton, W.Va., Kendrick is an alumnus of West Virginia University in Morgantown and sits on the Board of Directors for the WVU Foundation.
+A native of Princeton, W.Va., Kendrick is an alumnus of West Virginia University and sits on the Board of Directors for the WVU Foundation.
 In 2016, Kendrick spearheaded the dedication of a memorial statue and helped his alma mater endow a scholarship in the name of the late WVU basketball player "Hot Rod" Hundley.
 In 2014, he was named Philanthropist of the Year by WVU, one year after receiving an honorary doctorate from the university, considered higher education's most prestigious recognition.

 Kendrick is the founder of the Center for Free Enterprise at WVU and he and his wife have established programs at WVU's College of Business and Economics focused on free-market research and at the WVU Eye Institute to support children's vision outreach programs.
 Kendrick funded the WVU Hall of Traditions, which provides a first-class showcase for the tradition of Mountaineer football and serves as a recruiting focal point at WVU.
 In 2006, Kendrick was inducted into the state of West Virginia's Business Hall of Fame and was also named to the WVU Academy of Distinguished Alumni.
 In 2011, he was inducted into the inaugural Roll of Distinguished Alumni at WVU's College of Business and Economics.
 He also sits on an advisory board of the University of Charleston in Charleston, W.Va., where he received an honorary Doctorate degree in 2005.